 Time is valuable and definitely when planning a holiday to Thailand.
 If you only have 2 weeks and want to see all its highlights I bet you need a holiday after your trip.
 Don’t underestimate traveling, it will exhaust you, definitely if you are changing places every 3 nights.
 To see all of Thailand I would suggest you take 4 weeks.
 But obviously for a lot of people that is out of reach and 2 weeks is max.
 In that case I would advice you to stick to a certain area.
 Check out my blog suggested itineraries for Thailand.

 You will understand that island hopping Thailand has not much to do with its culture, as you will most probably end up with a beer in your hand every evening.
-The islands are amazing don’t get me wrong and you will see fantastic landscapes, beautiful beaches, and the most stunning sunsets, but for a cultural trip you will need to head North of Bangkok to places like Chiang Mai, Chiang Rai, Pai, Ayutthaya, etc. Looking for some great hiking trails in Koh Tao?
-Check out my blog 5 times a Koh Tao viewpoint!
+The islands are amazing don’t get me wrong!
+You will see fantastic landscapes, beautiful beaches, and the most stunning sunsets, but for a cultural trip you will need to head North of Bangkok to places like Chiang Mai, Chiang Rai, Pai, Ayutthaya, etc.

 You are spoiled for choice with so many beautiful islands to choose from and I can’t tell you what is the best island to visit in Thailand.
 Every island is different, some small and quiet, some big and busy, some are die-hard party islands, some have a yoga vibe, some have a mix of everything!
-I have been to most of the touristy islands and wrote the ultimate guide to island hopping Thailand in where I explain what you can expect where.
+I have been to most of the touristy islands and wrote a complete guide for island hopping in Thailand in where I explain what you can expect where.
 Read this first before you choose your island while planning a trip to Thailand, I don’t want you to end up on the wrong island and be disappointed.

 Traveling to Chiang Mai

 For me this is a tricky subject to talk about, you will find out why.
 But lets just face the facts.
-If you have 2 weeks in Thailand I would not recommend going North as it takes a day to get there and a day to get out.
+If you are coming to Thailand for the beaches and you only have 2 weeks in Thailand I would not recommend going North.
+It takes a day to get there and a day to get out.
 Obviously you want to explore Chiang Mai and may be even Pai and everything in and between which means you need to calculate at least 5 or 6 days.
 If your time is limited it will be a rushed trip up North, but hey I am not saying it is impossible.
-So why am I not really recommending this region?
-For the simple fact that I have never been!
-Can you believe it?
-Me neither!
-LOL.
-But the island hopping Thailand adventures have always drawn me to the South or I was stuck in Bangkok! ;)
+Mostly I have too much fun on the island hopping Thailand tours (banana pancake trail) are also called.
+These adventures have always drawn me to the South or I was stuck in Bangkok! ;)

 Planning a trip to Thailand on a budget